Offerings 1989 Review

 Review by Luisito Joaquín González

 Halloween was such a great movie.
 Seriously, it was just amazing.
 Stylishly shot, perfectly acted for the material and scary as hell.
-I used to enjoy judging the amount that later slasher films ‘borrowed’ from that masterpiece, but the ones I liked most were those that took the least.
+I used to enjoy judging the amount that other slasher films ‘borrowed’ from that masterpiece, but the ones I liked most were those that took the least.
 Curtains, The Prowler, Friday the 13th Part II and My Bloody Valentine were all influenced by Carpenter’s baby, but because they went about it the right way, no one really paid attention.
 There are a few however that took the pilfering just a little bit too far.

 After mute child John Radley is pushed down a well by a gang of bullies, he is sent to an asylum for the rest of his life.
 Eighteen years later he escapes and heads back to his town to cause problems once again…